Nicha1nru/3DS-Vim/README.md

-# Latest version
-Download V0.1 in the V2.1 branch.
-It has some major changes, so download that one instead

 # 3DS-Vim
 Vim is a pretty amazing text editor for linux/windows, and i'm trying to port my own version of it to the 3DS.
 It is completely open source.
 Just keep in mind that its in early development and has not been fully completed yet.
 I'm uploading this to hopefully get some critism!